 5) Talk Story, Not Content

 Whether you’re telling a data story or delivering a message, you need to distill it into the most interesting, compelling story.
-Conflicting or confusing story is one of the most common mistakes in infographics—if there’s a story at all.
+A conflicting or confusing story is one of the most common mistakes in infographics—if there’s a story at all.
 As you brainstorm ideas with your infographic design company, always vet them through the lense of a strong narrative.
 That way you can make sure anything you come up with ties to the objective and is translated into language people can understand.
 Remember: The stronger your story, the more creative you can be in telling it.

 6) Give Your Approval at Every Stage